Legislator calls for Lt. Gov. Josh Green to take over COVID-19 response

 “In this new COVID-19 reality, we are reinventing the way state government conducts business while implementing appropriate social distancing in meetings, news conferences and other activities,” the governor’s office said.
 “These gatherings are now limited to no more than 10 people.
 Therefore, we are bringing in those who are most directly involved with specific topics that are being discussed at these meetings and news conferences.”

-The number of coronavirus cases in Hawaii climbed to 90 on Tuesday — skyrocketing from just a single case repored on March 6.
+The number of coronavirus cases in Hawaii climbed to 90 on Tuesday — skyrocketing from just a single case reported March 6.
 The pandemic is threatening to overwhelm the state’s health care system.

-Ige on Monday implemented statewide restrictions on movements and activities of Hawaii residents to try to slow the spread of the disease, and had earlier asked tourists to stay away.
+Ige implemented statewide restrictions Monday on movements and activities of Hawaii residents to try to slow the disease’s spread, and had earlier asked tourists to stay away.
 But his actions followed calls to do so from Green and others in the medical community, as well as from some state officials and business leaders.

-House Speaker Scott Saiki had urged Ige to establish a statewide stay-in-place order as the four counties each imposed wide-ranging and uneven regulations to help stop the spread of the virus.
+House Speaker Scott Saiki had urged Ige to establish a statewide stay-in-place order as the four counties each imposed wide-ranging and uneven regulations to help stop the virus’ spread.
 Before Ige’s order, Honolulu and Maui had joined municipalities including New York, San Francisco, New Orleans, Philadelphia, St. Louis and Kansas City, Mo., in issuing stay-at-home orders.

 Green and others had been vocal about the need to implement stricter screening at the airport and restricting flights, stopping cruise ships from coming to Hawaii, and banning tourists.